nrwtaylor/thing-minecraft/README.md

 ## Getting Started

-These instructions will get you a daemon running whihc will monitor Minecraft chat channel and world traffic.
+These instructions will get you a daemon running which will monitor Minecraft chat channel and world traffic.

 ### Prerequisites

-Install NodeJS.
-Install Minecraft Server.
+Assumes you have NodeJS installed and Minecraft Server.
+And that you have set up an RCON port in the Minecraft server.properties file.

 ```
-Give examples
+broadcast-rcon-to-ops=true
+server-ip=
+rcon.port=25575
+enable-command-block=false
+enable-rcon=true
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running.
+In this case with an agent called "edna".

 ```
-sudo nano /etc/systemd/system/<NAME OF>.service
+sudo nano /etc/systemd/system/edna.service
 ```

 ```